abrahimcse/react-app/README.md

 cd react-app
 ```
 ### Step 2: Create a Multistage Dockerfile
-In the root of your project, create a `Dockerfile`
+In the root of project, create a `Dockerfile`

 ```
 vim Dockerfile